joelvdhoeven/hoeven-solutions-terminal/README.md

 # Hoeven Solutions Terminal

 A modern, cross-platform terminal emulator built as a weekend project.
-Inspired by tools like Warp and BridgeSpace — multiple workspaces, pane splitting, themes, and Warp-style command blocks, all in a lightweight Electron app.
+Inspired by tools like Warp — multiple workspaces, pane splitting, themes, and Warp-style command blocks, all in a lightweight Electron app.

 ## Features